 To develop an effective sales territory map, it is crucial to take inventory of your current set of clients, leads, and prospects.
 The next step is to divide your customers by purchase history, location, spend, vertical, demographics, or another critical sales characteristic.

-With sales mapping software, you can integrate third-party data to determine which verticals your team has the most potential with, how prospects in each are make purchases, and their location.
+With territory mapping software, you can integrate third-party data to determine which verticals your team has the most potential with, how prospects in each are make purchases, and their location.

 Consider your sales cycle and the average time it takes for different customers to go from prospect to customers.
 Do these customers require a lot of nurturing or do they often buy online with minimal interaction?
 Or are they the types of customers who require a lengthy presentation to convert?
 You should segment your top customers and look for common characteristics.